ayo-ajayi/UMLRCWA/readme.md

 ## Citation
 Podolskiy, V., and the Multiscale Electromagnetics Group, *RCWA Codes*, University of Massachusetts Lowell, version v0.2.2.

+## References
+1. M. G. Moharam and T. K. Gaylord,
+   “Rigorous coupled-wave analysis of planar-grating diffraction,”
+   *Journal of the Optical Society of America*, **71**(7), 811–818 (1981).

+2. M. G. Moharam, E. B. Grann, D. A. Pommet, and T. K. Gaylord,
+   “Formulation for stable and efficient implementation of the rigorous coupled-wave analysis of binary gratings,”
+   *Journal of the Optical Society of America A*, **12**(5), 1068–1076 (1995).

 ## License
 This repository is distributed under the terms of the original RCWA license.
 See the [LICENSE](LICENSE) file in this repository for details.